 A minimum 3.0 GPA is required to apply.
-Eligible sophomores and juniors should apply by February 1 for the fall semester at Edinburgh.
+Eligible sophomores and juniors apply in February for the fall semester at UCL.

-London Scholars Program
+University of Edinburgh Scholars Program

-The Caltech London Scholars Program offers qualified juniors and seniors the opportunity to spend the fall at University College London, which is located in the lovely Bloomsbury area of London.
-University College London (UCL) is on a semester system, and Caltech students attend from about the third week of September to mid-December.
-All students are required to attend an orientation (Wednesday evening through Friday/Saturday) before classes start.
-All students live in a UCL dormitory, which is located within a short walk of the academic buildings of the campus.
-Students pay Caltech room, board, tuition, and other standard Caltech fees for the term.
-There is a supplemental charge for housing/board due to the longer length of the term.
+The Caltech University of Edinburgh Scholars Program offers qualified juniors and seniors the opportunity to spend the fall at the University of Edinburgh.
+The University of Edinburgh is on a semester system, and Caltech students attend from about September 20 to mid-December.
+All students are required to attend a weeklong orientation held the week before classes start.
+All students live in university dormitories, which are a short walk from the George Square (humanities and social sciences) and the King's Buildings (science and engineering).
+Students pay Caltech room and board, tuition, and other standard Caltech fees for the term.
+There is a supplemental charged for housing due to the longer length of the term.
 The supplement varies yearly depending on prices and the exchange rate.